youweichen0208/YC-Tech-Blog/src/backend/transact-sql.md

 ### Local Temporary Variable:

 - Local temporary tables are only visible to the current session and are automatically dropped when the session ends.
-- The table name starts with a single pound sign (#)
+- The table name starts with a single hash tag (#)

 ```sql
 CREATE TABLE #TempTable (